History of Palestine: Jazzari period

+External and internal challenges to Ottoman power

 Egyptian period

-In October 1831, Muhammad Ali of Egypt dispatched his modernized army commanded by his son Ibrahim Pasha in a campaign to annex Ottoman Syria, including Palestine.
-Ibrahim Pasha's forces had previously defeated the Ottomans and gained control of Sudan and the western Arabian Peninsula.
-Their entry into Palestine was not resisted by the local inhabitants, nor by the rural sheikhs of the central highlands.
-However, Abdullah Pasha resisted the conquest from Acre, which was besieged and ultimately surrendered in May 1832.
+In October 1831, Muhammad Ali of Egypt dispatched his son Ibrahim Pasha commanding a modernized army in a campaign to annex Ottoman Syria, including Palestine, having already gained control of the Sudan and western Arabian Peninsula.
+Initially, their entry into Palestine was not resisted by the local inhabitants, nor by the rural sheikhs of the central highlands.
+Abdullah Pasha resisted the conquest from Acre, but was besieged and ultimately surrendered in May 1832.

-Egyptian rule brought on major political and administrative reforms to Palestine and Ottoman Syria in general, and represented a radical change from the semi-autonomous rule that existed in the region prior to Muhammad Ali's conquest.
-Among the significant measures established by Ibrahim Pasha to bring all of Syria under a single administration was the introduction of the advisory councils whose purpose was to standardize the diverse political configurations of Syria.
-The councils, based in the major cities, were composed of religious leaders, wealthy merchants and urban leaders, and functioned as administrative centers.
-In effect, they solidified urban control and economic domination of the hinterland, according to historian Beshara Doumani.
-Ibrahim Pasha also instituted the disarmament and conscription of the peasantry, a policy carried out by Muhammad Ali in Egypt to establish centralized rule and a modern army.
+Egyptian rule brought major political and administrative reforms to Palestine and Ottoman Syria in general, representing a radical change from the semi-autonomous rule that existed in the region prior to Muhammad Ali's conquest.
+Among the measures taken by Ibrahim Pasha to bring all of Syria under a single administration was the introduction of city-centered advisory councils whose purpose was to standardize and administer the diverse political configurations of Syria.
+Composed of religious leaders, wealthy merchants and urban leaders, they solidified urban control and economic domination of the hinterland, according to historian Beshara Doumani.